 • Protectors Oceans Series, a series of films that examine the cutting edge of science and radical thinking at work in tackling the crisis facing the world’s seas.

-• Back to Blue, a multi-year initiative on pollution and ocean health by The Economist Group and The Nippon Foundation.
+• Back to Blue, a multi-year initiative on pollution and ocean health by Economist Impact and The Nippon Foundation.

 Additional published articles include:

 – A sustainable ocean economy in 2030: Opportunities and challenges (World Ocean Initiative)